agkavish/python/README.md

 # python
-This rpostiory contains some of the assignment solutions I have built for couseera Python programming course.
+This repostiory contains some of the assignment solutions I have built for coursera Python programming course.